 1/4 cup cornstarch

--mix the remaining 1/2 cup of milk with 1/4 cup of cornstarch in a small bowl a little at a time so it breaks down evenly so there are no lumps. turn the heat down a little on the milk and add the sugar. stir for about 5 minutes. keep stirring and add the cornstarch. stir occasionally on low heat for about 5 minutes.
+– Mix the remaining 1/2 cup of milk with 1/4 cup of cornstarch in a small bowl a little at a time so it breaks down evenly so there are no lumps.
+Turn the heat down a little on the milk and add the sugar.
+Stir for about 5 minutes.
+Keep stirring and add the cornstarch mixture.
+Stir occasionally on low heat for about 5 minutes.

--remove from heat and let it cool down a bit. pour into a bowl or whatever your using and place plastic right on top of the pudding to help not create a film (or not if you don’t mind). cool in fridge for a couple of hours.
+– R move from heat and let it cool down a bit.
+Pour into a bowl or whatever your using and place plastic right on top of the pudding to help not create a film (or not if you don’t mind).
+Let it cool in the fridge for a couple of hours.